CMET-UGent/Sakarika-Kerckhof-et-al-2023/README.md

 ### Source data

 The mass spectrometry data and flow cytometry data have been published in dedicated repositories:
-- Proteomics data can be found at: ProteomeXchange Consortium via the PRIDE partner repository with the dataset identifier PXD041491
+- Proteomics data can be found at: ProteomeXchange Consortium via the PRIDE partner repository with the dataset identifier PXD041491.
-- Flow cytometry data can be found at the FlowRepository with identifier FR-FCM-Z6Y6 - until final publication of the manuscript this identifier is under embargo, but anonymous reviewer access can be provided
+- Flow cytometry data can be found at the FlowRepository with identifier [FR-FCM-Z6Y6](https://flowrepository.org/id/FR-FCM-Z6Y6).

 ### R packages